NCEAS/eml/docs/eml-semantic-annotation-primer.md

 1. Be sure you have used the right classes, properties, or vocabularies for your annotation components
   1. Become familiar with the vocabularies in your annotation, especially definitions and relationships
-  1. Check with your community for specific recommendations on the best vocabularies to use for annotations at different levels
+  1. Check with your community for specific recommendations on the best vocabularies to use for annotations at different levels.
+Our examples use [well-constructed vocabularies](#external-vocabularies).
 1. In `additionalMetadata`, don't combine `annotations` with more than one `describes` element.
 EML allows 1:many `describes` elements in a single `additionalMetadata` section.
 So if you have 2 `describes` and 2 `annotations`, you will have 4 RDF statements.
 Make sure they are all true, and if not, break them up into multiple `additionalMetadata` sections.